cookies-xor-cream/HugoTest/content/posts/poetry/wip/the_bloodwork_credit_tab.md

 ---
-tags: ['TODO']
+tags: ['Myself']
 title: "The Bloodwork Credit Tab"
 date: 2023-06-03
 ---

 I finally lost the bruises that I picked up
-when I planted my hand on the street,
+when I planted my hand out on the street,
 I suppose that plant couldn't grow inside my pockets,
 which was dry in the rain, dying discrete.